The Archer Center

 The Archer Fellowship is a unique academic experience, which includes the classes below.
 All undergraduate Archer Fellows enroll in the same 15 hours.

-- 3 credit hours
+Politics of National Memory - 3 credit hours

 The Policymaking Process - 3 credit hours

-Advocacy and Politics - 3 credit hours
+Advocacy and Politics: Success in Washington - 3 credit hours

 Dr. John Daly